JuliaAI/MLJ.jl/docs/src/correcting_class_imbalance.md

 using the [`BalancedModel`](@ref) wrapper.
 This creates a new classifier which can be treated like any other; resampling to correct for class imbalance, relevant only for *training* of the atomic classifier, is then carried out internally.
-If, for example, one applies cross-validation to the wrapped classifier (using [`evaluate!`](@ref), say), then this means over/undersampling is then repeated for each fold automatically.
+If, for example, one applies cross-validation to the wrapped classifier (using [`evaluate!`](@ref), say) then this means over/undersampling is then repeated for each training fold automatically.

 Refer to the [MLJBalancing.jl]() documentation for further details.